-(2) The carrying value of amounts outstanding under the Company's ABL Facility and Japan ABL Facility approximates the fair value due to the short term nature of this obligation.
+(2) The carrying value of amounts outstanding under the Japan ABL and Primary Asset-Based Revolving credit facilities approximate the fair value due to the short term nature of these obligations.
 The fair value of this debt is categorized within Level 2 of the fair value hierarchy.
-See Note 3 for information on the ABL Facility, including certain risks and uncertainties.
+See Note 3 for information on the Company's credit facilities, including certain risks and uncertainties related thereto.

 (3) The carrying value of the Company's standby letters of credit approximates the fair value as they represent the Company's contingent obligation to perform in accordance with the underlying contracts.
-There were no amounts outstanding under these letters of credit at December 31, 2015 or 2014.
+There were no amounts outstanding under these letters of credit as of December 31, 2016 or 2015.
 The fair value of this contingent obligation is categorized within Level 2 of the fair value hierarchy.

-Note 16.
+Note 15.
 Derivatives and Hedging